VMware: Upside Awaits As Growth Accelerates

 First, the fear that the public cloud providers will kill VMW's core server virtualization business is not new and has been around for several years.
 The fact of the matter is, results have not been as bad as feared.
 We can see this clearly in VMW's accelerating total revenue growth despite the large capex outlays by AWS (NASDAQ:AMZN), Azure and Google (NASDAQ:GOOG) (NASDAQ:GOOGL).
 My view is that by this time, the market is comfortable with the decline rates in VMW's core business, and that there is no reason to suspect accelerated declines in the future.

 On the newer businesses not growing as fast as anticipated, I think the risks here are no greater than the risks faced by investors in high growth tech stocks like Alteryx (NYSE:AYX) and MuleSoft (NYSE:MULE).
-However, given VMC's highly cash generative core business, these growth businesses could grow without going back to the public market for a 2nd and 3rd helping of equity financing.
+However, given VMW's highly cash generative core business, these growth businesses could grow without going back to the public market for a 2nd and 3rd helping of equity financing.

 This is probably a big deal given how volatile the tech space has been recently.
-Also, these growth businesses have and will continue to benefit from VMC's established relationship with the enterprises like Dell, Amazon, and IBM (IBM).
+Also, these growth businesses have and will continue to benefit from VMW's established relationship with the enterprises like Dell, Amazon, and IBM (IBM).
 This is not an insignificant advantages for "next gen" technology like NSX and vSan.

-One objection on my valuation might be why I'm not comping VMC to Nutanix (NASDAQ:NTNX), which trades at 3.6x EV to consensus 2017 sales multiple.
+One objection on my valuation might be why I'm not comping VMW to Nutanix (NASDAQ:NTNX), which trades at 3.6x EV to consensus 2017 sales multiple.
 The simple answer is that while the two compete in the hyper converge space, NTNX is largely a hardware and service company.
 Only 16% or so of NTNX’s billings are software while the rest of the business consists of lower margin services and maintenance, and commoditized hardware that is mostly passed through to customers.

 If you find this article helpful, please follow me for more updates.
 If you have any questions, please leave a comment below.
 Thanks for reading!